inexorgame-obsolete/wiki-mirror/Directory-Structure.md

 Notice: everything is **singular**, otherwise its pretty self-explaining.
 Directories, to which map designers normally often add files, have a ``directory/nickname/stuff`` structure to keep them clean.

-We encourage you to use subdirectories for different themes etc. so that you will get a structure like ``directory/nickname/theme1/stuff``, ``directory/nickname/another_theme/stuff``.

 ## Differences to Sauerbratens structure

 * scripts are in config/